 Baudrillard’s work breaks down both simulacra and simulation into broad orders, then distils them further into degrees, and even associates them with particular phases of technological development.
 It seems remarkable that a work written so long ago could be so prophetic in its illustration of the link between the adoption of technology and a growing inability to discern the real from the simulated, and then even the simulated from its simulacrum.
 One could describe the very nature of the internet thus, and the phrase ‘fake news’ positively explodes with possibility.

 An everyday example is mass production, which alters the inherent value of a thing (that is, a physical thing, the real) by creating so many iterations of it.
 This process of commodification nullifies inherent value and replaces it with a degree of homogeneity.
-This is by design, and is one of the oft-lauded benefits of capitalism: the cheapening of things built at scale.
+This is intentional, and is one of the oft-lauded benefits of capitalism: the cheapening of things built at scale.
 While on a crude level that is obviously true, it often overlooks the kind of value we might find within particular objects—art especially.

 More problematically, what the mass-production and cheapening of material goods also does is shrinks profit margins, and makes most truly essential items so abundant that affluent humans become inured to convenience, and largely unaccustomed to true deprivation.
-That is, we live in an era where our most important needs are almost always met—which seems incongruous to most people whose lives remain, shall we say, somewhat miserable.
+That is, we live in an era where our most important needs are almost always met—which seems incongruous to most people whose lives remain, shall we say, inescapably miserable.
 Yet, the disconnect is not at all difficult to discern.

 Industrialisation and mass production have certainly made many wealthy Western folk incredibly comfortable (at the expense of the less affluent, of course), but perhaps capitalism’s most perverse characteristic is its insatiable desire for exponential growth.
 More people, more output, more goods, more profit.
 In reality, it’s only the latter which matters in capitalism—the former are simply means to that end.
 Which explains why regulation—as a restriction on unfettered output via frivolous little requirements like safety or a leash on exploitation—tends to be a problem, and why manufactured goods tend, over time, to degrade and “cheapen” in many different ways (as corporate cost-cutting inevitably impacts the final product), even when purported “quality” remains part of its appeal.